Fred C. Galda

-Frederick C. Galda (April 12, 1918 – August 14, 1997) was an American attorney and Democratic Party politician from New Jersey who served as a prosecutor in the Thomas Trantino murder case, as a judge on the New Jersey Superior Court who issued the state's first ruling acquitting a woman of murder based on a battered woman defense and served as Mayor of Paramus, New Jersey.
+Frederick C. Galda (April 12, 1918 – August 14, 1997) was an American attorney and Democratic Party politician from New Jersey who served as a prosecutor in the Thomas Trantino murder case, as a judge on the New Jersey Superior Court who issued the state's first ruling acquitting a woman of murder based on a battered woman defense and served as mayor of Paramus, New Jersey.

 Raised in Cliffside Park, New Jersey, where his hair earned him the nickname "Red", Galda was a star player on the Cliffside Park High School football team and was the placekicker for the Michigan State Spartans football team, before attending John Marshall Law School and being admitted to the bar in New Jersey.

 Mayor of Paramus

-Galda was elected as a Democrat as Mayor of Paramus, New Jersey in 1952, after nearly two decades of Republican control.
+Galda was elected as a Democrat in 1952 to serve as mayor of Paramus, New Jersey, after nearly two decades of Republican control.
 He took an active role as mayor, and was known to ride garbage trucks after borough residents complained about trash pickup and to ride on snowplows during bad storms.
 Galda was a participant at the ribbon cutting ceremony on May 1, 1957, for the newly opened Garden State Plaza.
 Galda was mayor in September 1958 when the borough fully imposed its own blue laws that restricted the opening of stores on Sundays, as part of an effort to deal with massive traffic congestion on Route 4 and Route 17, Galda was re-elected six times and served as mayor until 1964, overseeing the building boom and shopping center developments that transformed Paramus from a quiet farming community to a center of commerce.

 Campaign for State Senator

 When incumbent Walter H. Jones did not seek re-election to run for the 1961 Republican nomination for Governor, Galda became the Democratic candidate for the open State Senate seat.
-He lost to Republican Assemblyman Pierce H. Deamer, Jr., 160,125 (55.8%) to 124,492 (43.4%).
+He lost to Republican Assemblyman Pierce H. Deamer Jr., 160,125 (55.8%) to 124,492 (43.4%).

 Prosecutor

-He served as a Bergen County, New Jersey prosecutor in the trial of Thomas Trantino, charged with the execution-style murder of two police officers at a bar on U.S. Route 46 in Lodi, New Jersey in 1963.
+He served as a Bergen County, New Jersey, prosecutor in the trial of Thomas Trantino, charged with the execution-style murder of two police officers in 1963 at a bar on U.S. Route 46 in Lodi.
 Trantino was convicted and sentenced to death, but his death sentence was commuted to a single life term after the death penalty was abolished in the state in 1972.
 Trantino would face a battle to be released on parole, and was not paroled until 2002.